-In response to Emerald Ash Borer, we launched the Tree Ottawa initiative to raise awareness of the need for a healthy city-wide urban canopy and promote action to counter threats to this canopy.
-Some of the successes include the 11,000 petition signatures among Ottawa residents demanding the City of Ottawa to develop a strong Urban Forest Management Plan, 9 communities and 7 schools engaged in tree planting and greening projects, 750,000 trees planted and 11,000 saplings distributed across Ottawa towards the Million-Tree Initiative, etc.
+In response to Emerald Ash Borer, we launched the Tree Ottawa initiative to raise awareness of the need for a healthy, city-wide urban canopy and to promote action to counter threats to this canopy.
+The public’s reaction to this initiative was more than we could have hoped for, achieving numerous successes.
+These include garnered 11,000 petition signatures among Ottawa residents demanding the City of Ottawa to develop a strong Urban Forest Management Plan, engaged 9 communities and 7 schools in tree planting and greening projects, planted 750,000 trees, distributed over 11,000 saplings across Ottawa towards the Million-Tree Initiative, and many more.

 TarFree613 – Stopping the Energy East Pipeline (2013-2017)

 Ecology Ottawa mobilized nearly 10,000 Ottawa residents and demonstrated the broad-based public opposition to the proposed Energy East Pipeline.
 We’ve collected 8,800 signatures on a petition opposing the pipeline, distributed 200,000 loonie stickers and lawn signs across Ottawa and beyond, built partnerships among national and regional organizations, organized film screenings, panels, demonstrations and rallies, and intervened the review process through the National Energy Board.
 On October 5, 2017, TransCanada announced it abandoned the project.

 Learn more about our TarFree613 Campaign here.

 Streetfight: Janette Sadik-Khan’s Urban Revolution Come to Ottawa (2016)